echronos/echronos/packages/machine-p2020rdb-pca/machine-p2020rdb-pca-manual.md

 `task-sync-example`
 ===================

-This example program functions as a kind of "reverse-echo" server for characters typed into P2020's DUART2 device.
+This example system functions as a kind of "reverse-echo" server for characters typed into P2020's DUART2 device.
-It extends the `interrupt-buffering-example` program by having a 1st task (A) wait for a "chunk" of data to arrive from the DUART2's RX FIFO before transferring it to a 2nd task (B), which then transmits the chunk via DUART2's TX FIFO with its characters reversed.
+It extends the `interrupt-buffering-example` system by replacing `task-echo-example.c` with `task-sync-example.c`, which has a 1st task (A) wait for a "chunk" of data to arrive from the DUART2's RX FIFO before transferring it to a 2nd task (B), which then transmits the chunk via DUART2's TX FIFO with its characters reversed.
 Each chunk of data is delimited either by a carriage-return character, or by the MSG_SIZE, whichever comes first.
 Messages of zero size (i.e. consecutive carriage-return characters) are ignored.

-The program serves to demonstrate one possible way to synchronize the transfer of data between two tasks.
+The system serves to demonstrate one possible way to synchronize the transfer of data between two tasks.
 In eChronos, this is possible using eChronos' synchronization primitives such as signals, mutexes, or semaphores.
 In this implementation, we choose to synchronize the two tasks' concurrent access to the shared data structure by having task A send RTOS_SIGNAL_ID_RX to task B when a chunk of data is ready for transmission, and task B send RTOS_SIGNAL_ID_TX to task A when it is ready to transmit another chunk.